 It just happened to be the hottest day in France’s history and our celebration was short lived for two reasons, the first was Antz carte de titre is expiring five months earlier than mine because he has an issue with his health insurance.
 The weird thing is we both submitted identical paperwork (we have the same insurance) so this is French bureaucracy at its finest.
-We will have to reapply in October to fix this mistake.
-Then on the way home from the Prefecture, he realized he accidentally left his phone on the desk of the lady who helped us.
-We hurried back and got his phone, so despite these hiccups, we are still here (at least until January 2020!) which is a revelation.
+We will have to reapply in October to fix this costly mistake.
+Then on the way home from the Prefecture, Antz realized he accidentally left his phone on the desk of the lady who helped us.
+We hurried back and got his phone, so despite these hiccups, we are still here (at least until January 2020!) which is a victory.

 I wanted to update our expat life in Paris since it’s been quite awhile.
 Antz has been working freelance (with US clients) and Liv is finally on summer break.
-I have been busy this summer hosting many friends visiting from the US.
+I am busy this summer hosting many friends visiting from the US.
 If you follow me on Instagram (you follow me, right?) then you can check out my Stories named Summer 2019.
 This is our first summer in Paris that we haven’t left town.
 I would love to share some of our daily experiences and observations that are different from our life in Los Angeles.
 Full disclosure, I don’t want to make this into a Paris vs LA comparison post or sound like I am complaining too much, I just want to give you a real perspective of some of the obstacles expats may confront.
 This doesn’t mean we don’t love living here and we are grateful everyday.
 I just want everyone to know, nowhere is perfect, even though photos may perceive it to be.

-Liv & her teacher
+Liv & her 3rd grade teacher

-This is a typical day for me.
+This is a typical daily commute for me.